-- The City of Düsseldorf besides providing funding for the management of the health initiative STAY!Medinetz described above - has reserved €100,000 per year to cover the costs of medicines and the fees of doctors and hospitals treating irregular migrants.
-STAY!Medinetz has agreed with the municipality that they would refer irregular migrants only to doctors who have previously agreed that they would bill individuals referred by STAY!Medinetz at minimal cost.86 - The City of Vienna financially supports several NGO-initiatives that aim to form a wide safety net for individuals not covered by mainstream health insurance, including irregular migrants and some EU and Austrian nationals.
+- only to doctors who have previously agreed that they would bill individuals referred by STAY!Medinetz at minimal cost.155 - The City of Vienna156 financially supports several NGO-initiatives that aim to form a wide safety net for individuals not covered by mainstream health insurance, including irregular migrants and some EU and Austrian nationals.
 In particular, Vienna's 'Social Fund' contributes to the funding of AmberMed, an NGO-managed health clinic for uninsured individuals.
 Their target group includes irregular migrants and unsuccessful asylum seekers with no alternative medical insurance.
 AmberMed acts as a GP and has developed a network of about 80 specialist doctors (and one hospital) to whom uninsured migrants can be referred, and who have agreed to treat AmberMed's referrals for free.
 Some treatments are directly offered at AmberMed's clinic, including treatment for diabetes.
 The City of Vienna also funds a health clinic for homeless people who have difficulty accessing mainstream medical services.
 It is managed by the NGO Neunehaus, which does not differentiate in terms of access to its services by migration status.
-Neunerhaus and AmberMed work in close contact to avoid double treatments and refer to each others medical cases according to the patients' personal situation and the treatment needed.
+Neunerhaus and AmberMed work in close contact to avoid double treatments and refer to each other's medical cases according to the patients' personal situation and the treatment needed.
 Finally, the Vienna Social Fund supports an NGO-managed mobile clinic (the 'Louise Bus') to reach out to uninsured individuals in night shelters and the city's most sensitive areas.
-The Louise Bus offers medical consultations and basic treatments, and provides infomation on the possibilities of obtaining treatment at AmberMed and Neunerhaus.^{87 88}

-- The City of Warsaw offers public grants for providing assistance to its uninsured homeless population.
-Grants from Warsaw City and Province have been funding 40% of the activities of an NGO (Doctors of Hope) which operates a health clinic with volunteer doctors who in 2015 treated around 8,000 uninsured residents.89 - Several municipalities in the Netherlands, including Eindhoven, Amsterdam, Nijmegen and Utrecht, support local NGOs that provide medical assistance to uninsured migrants and cover the cost of health services that are not covered by the 'National Basic Health Insurance',90 such as dental care and physiotherapy and fees for pharmaceuticals.
-Local NGOs also facilitate access to dental services by connecting patients with dentists willing to treat them for a reduced fee.91
+The Louise Bus offers medical consultations and basic treatments, and provides information on the possibilities of obtaining treatment at AmberMed and Neunerhaus.157 - The City of Warsaw offers public grants for providing assistance to its uninsured homeless population.
+Grants from Warsaw City and Province have been funding 40% of the activities of an NGO (Doctors of Hope) which operates a health clinic with volunteer doctors who in 2015 treated around 8,000 uninsured residents.
+158 159 - Several municipalities in the Netherlands, including Eindhoven, Amsterdam, Nijmegen and Utrecht, support local NGOs that provide medical assistance to uninsured migrants